 Every time we see a “therefore,” we should look to see what it is there for!
 The “therefore” is like a line drawn under a column of figures that we are about to add.
 Paul now draws conclusions about legalism, mysticism, and asceticism.
 He is attempting to make plain that the cross dealt radically with the rules of Judaism and Gnosticism (vv.
 16-19).

 Christianity is the antithesis of religion.
 Christianity is a relationship with God based on the finished work of Christ.
 Jesus did all the doing; we do none of it.
 Jesus completely satisfied God’s righteous demands by his death for our sins.

 “if you died with Christ”

 We can translate the word “if” as “since.”
 The Greek indicates that it is a reality that we are dead with Christ.
 It is not a potential; it is a fact.
 We call this “positional truth.”
-All the sins of the world were poured out upon Christ.
-At the moment, we believe God finally and forever forgives our sins by Christ’s death, our position before God is perfect forever.
+God poured out all the sins of the world upon Christ.
+At the moment, we believe God finally and forever forgives our sins by Christ’s death; our position before God is perfect forever.

 Most of us do not know what God did for us when we became a Christian.
 We look at the cross and see one thing, and God sees another.
 When we look at the cross, we see Christ dying there.
 When God looks at the cross, he sees both Christ and the believer dying there.
 God sees every person who would ever believe dying there with Christ.